Acquisition Server

 [ INF ] Disconnecting.

 This means that the OpenViBe driver managed to connect to the device and start the acquisition, but the device somehow failed to send the samples to OpenViBE, thus stopping the acquisition.
 Please be sure that your EEG device is compatible with the openvibe driver, correctly plugged in, turned on and configured before starting the acquisition.
-If the problem persists please contact the driver author.
+If the problem persists, please see if there is a contact person available for the driver, as listed in the driver table.

 This entry was posted in Acquisition Server documentation.
 Bookmark the permalink.